TurpIF/lambda-string/README.md

 This question is legitimate because a lambda should be restrained in a small scope.
 So, reading code using lambda should be simple and direct.
-Althought, projects may grow quickly as their technical debt.
+Although, projects may grow quickly as their technical debt.
 This agent may help you in that case : when you lose the control of your lambda, and you can't tell which one is it.

 ```java